nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Usage**: `undo`

-The most common scenario to undo a command is when accidentally deleting something; for example, suppoes you wanted to delete the <i>Salted Water</i> recipe, but you accidentally deleted the <i>Scrambled Eggs</i> recipe instead:
+The most common scenario to undo a command is when accidentally deleting something; for example, suppose you wanted to delete the <i>Salted Water</i> recipe, but you accidentally deleted the <i>Scrambled Eggs</i> recipe instead:

 <a name="Figure-3-1"></a>
 <div style="text-align: center; padding-bottom: 2em">